Syros island and Hermoupolis town, are locations our students love deeply.

 Nowadays, Vaporia with its imposing mansions and old stately homes of the wealthy is the island’s most expensive and perhaps most picturesque area.
 Do not forget to walk down to Asteria Beach, from where you will enjoy a beautiful view of Vaporia and discover that this fabulous neighborhood appears as if built literally on the water.

-Are you in the mood to visit Syros, while learning Greek and exploring Hermoupolis together with Omilo?
+Are you in the mood to visit Syros, while learning Greek ?

-Take a look at our courses during the months of July, August, September and October:
+Take a look at our courses during the months of July, August, and September, which take place in the village of Azolimnos.

 ps.
 Looking forward to your visit to Hermoupolis, and in search of an hotel? do not worry, there are many options